-- NOTE: (ED): If using Easy Deployment, the IP-address to the Device manager in the template, can either be set, or left blank, in which case the server discovery process is used at every startup, see C.3 WSG server discovery on page 87. - NOTE: Only select the parameters that are modified, if all parameters are selected, the system performance decreases. - 1 Open a web browser and enter the IP address or NetBIOS name to the WSG.
+NOTE: (ED): If using Easy Deployment, the IP-address to the Device manager in the template, can either be set, or left blank, in which case the server discovery process is used at every startup, see Appendix C.3: WSG server discovery on page 166.

+NOTE: Only select the parameters that are modified, if all parameters are selected, the system performance decreases.

+1. Open a web browser and enter the IP address or NetBIOS name to the WSG.

-TIP: Be sure to configure all needed parameters for 802.1x security, but installing Server and/or Client Certificate can not be done using a template.
-This must be done individually on each Number, see Client certificate on page 99.
+TIP: Be sure to configure all needed parameters for 802.1x security, but installing trusted CA certificate(s) and/or application Certificate can not be done using a template.
+This must be done individually on each Number, see Application certificate on page 184.